yudikubota/smartbugs-results/expected-results.md

     - Number of different tools that detect the same vulnerability

 - **research**
-    - % of contracts that have vulnerabilities <-
+    - % of contracts that have vulnerabilities [OK]
     - accuracy vs execution time